By Xam Riche on May 14, 2026 • 9 min read

 | Use this when sweat, caffeine, diarrhea, or constipation changes the experiment | Hydration, electrolytes, and gut symptoms |

-Movement timing and symptom-fit bridge.
-The useful move is to sort the pattern before adding more rules.
-Track the variables that actually changed, use the printable sheet if the pattern is noisy, and escalate symptoms that are severe, new, progressive, bloody, dehydrating, or outside your familiar baseline.
+Sort the lead symptom before adding more rules.
+Track dose, timing, and context separately, use the printable sheet if the pattern is noisy, and escalate symptoms that are severe, new, progressive, bloody, dehydrating, or outside your familiar baseline.

 Xam Riche is a gut health solopreneur and founder of YourFitNature, dedicated to helping people navigate digestive wellness through evidence-based information and personal experience.
 After years of struggling with IBS and bloating, Xam discovered the transformative power of the low FODMAP diet and now shares practical, science-backed guidance to help others find relief.
 While not a medical professional, Xam combines extensive research with lived experience to create accessible, empowering resources for the gut health community.
 Learn more about our mission